You are here

 HIV home sampling and HIV home testing

-A home self-test involves a person conducting a rapid antibody HIV test in their home.
+A home self-test involves a person conducting a rapid HIV antibody or p24 antigen test in their home.
 The person takes either a blood or saliva sample and can interpret the result within minutes.
-A positive result may require a further confirmatory blood-test in a clinic.
+A positive result must be confirmed by a blood test conducted by a healthcare worker in a clinic.
+18

 |Home sampling (UK)||Home sampling (USA)||Home testing|

 |Method||Sampling device purchased; oral sample taken at home and sent to lab for testing||Sampling device purchased; blood sample taken at home and sent to lab for testing||Kit purchased for taking a sample and testing it at home|

 |Notification||Reactive results given by phone; negative results given by email||All results given by phone||Results produced at home|

 |Availability||Legal in the UK; available online||Legal in the USA; available in shops, online, by phone and mail order||Legal in the UK but tests themselves not yet available.
 Approved for sale and use in the USA|

 |Potential for mistakes||Oral sample may be taken incorrectly, possibly leading to a false negative result||Low potential for mistakes as blood sample is clearly visible on card||Test may be performed or interpreted incorrectly, possibly leading to a false result|

 |Reliability||Negative results are definitive; reactive results are preliminary and must be confirmed by further tests at a clinic||All results are definitive; as reliable as conventional testing||Negative results are definitive; reactive results are preliminary and must be confirmed by further tests at a clinic|

 |Pre-test counselling||Optional at extra cost, by phone||Optional, by phone||Unlikely to be provided|